angular-buch/website-articles/blog/2025-10-signal-forms-part2/README.md

 > `validate()` defines custom validation logic for a specific field or branch in the form tree.
 It returns a validation error or `undefined` if the value is valid.

-Again: We pass the optional message, to show an error message in the UI, once the validation fails.
+To display the error message, we add our `FormError` component below the `@for` loop that renders the email fields.

 ```html
 <!-- ... -->